Direct Imaging Discovery and Dynamical Mass of a Substellar Companion Orbiting an Accelerating Hyades Sun-like Star with SCExAO/CHARIS: Discussion

 \section{Discussion}

-We directly image a substellar companion orbiting $\sim$17 au from the Sun-like star HIP 21152, which has an accelerating proper motion.
+We directly imaged a substellar companion orbiting $\sim$18 au from the Sun-like star HIP 21152, which has an accelerating proper motion.
 The companion's spectrum is best reproduced by an object near the L/T transition, plausibly an early T dwarf.
 The system is a member of the Hyades open cluster (OC) which has a well-constrained age of 750 $\pm$ 100 Myr.
 It is notable that there have been the reports of single BDs \citep[e.g.,][]{Lodieu_2019_Hyades} and BD binaries \citep[e.g.,][]{Duchene_2013_Hyades} directly imaged in this OC.
 In contrast, there has been no unequivocal confirmation of directly-imaged companions that are less massive than the hydrogen burning limit \citep[e.g.,][]{Fernandes_2019_evomode_ultracool}, around main-sequence stars in Hyades (see a note in Appendix \ref{app: other_bd}).
 Accordingly, HIP 21152 B is a crucial benchmark to understand substellar-mass objects as below.
+HIP 21152 B's dynamical mass is approximately twice the deuterium burning limit and at/slightly above the estimated turnover in mass separating massive jovian exoplanets from BDs \citep{Sahlmann2011}.
+Table 1 in \citet{Franson_2022_HD984} lists all the ages and dynamical masses of directly-imaged substellar companions.
+We can compare those companions with HIP 21152 B, which has a fractional age uncertainty of 13\% (100 Myr / 750 Myr).
+Smaller fractional uncertainties in age estimations lead to smaller fractional uncertainties in mass estimations for directly-imaged substellar companions.
+For example, the models of \citet{Baraffe2003} convert a luminosity of $\log{(L/ L_{\rm{\odot}})} \approx -4.9$ to 8 $\pm$ 1 $M_{\rm{Jup}}$ (26 $\pm$ 4 $M_{\rm{Jup}}$) at an age of 50 $\pm$ 10 Myr (500 $\pm$ 100 Myr); meanwhile, the same luminosity corresponds to 8 $\pm$ 2 $M_{\rm{Jup}}$ (26$^{+6}_{-7}$ $M_{\rm{Jup}}$) at 50 $\pm$ 20 Myr (500 $\pm$ 200 Myr).
+The corresponding fractional uncertainties for all cases in the list of \citet{Franson_2022_HD984} are larger than 16\%, except for the planets around $\beta$ Pic, which are 13\% just as for HIP 21152 B. Furthermore, the majority (11/18) of the companions have fractional uncertainties higher than $\sim$30\%.
+Thus, the smallest fractional age uncertainty of HIP 21152 B provides the highest fidelity model-dependent mass estimations, besides $\beta$ Pic bc.

+In the list, $\beta$ Pic bc and HR 8799 e are the only directly imaged giant planets whose masses have been dynamically constrained.
+HIP 21152 B is the closest to those benchmark planets in terms of dynamical mass, best helping unveil the physical and chemical connection between giant planets and BDs.
+We note that only HIP 21152 B is firmly associated with an OC among these benchmark substellar companions.
+The methods used to characterize stellar and substellar objects such as age estimation techniques \citep[e.g.,][]{Mamajek2008} and evolutionary models \citep[e.g.,][]{Tognelli_2020} have been calibrated by the observations of OCs.
+The Hyades OC is especially useful for such calibrations due to its proximity to the Sun.
+Hence, HIP 21152 B would be available as one of the best benchmark companions to test evolution and atmosphere theories of cool objects among directly-imaged BDs with inferred dynamical masses.